mortenhaahr/ThesisPlayground/test_overview.md

 - Steady 0 flow untill end of sample

 ### 20231101_1155_stable_shower_3L
-An error in logging here.
-This sample contains both stable_shower_3L and 4L.
-This needs to be separeated later.
 - No flow for 4 seconds
 - Shower is tuned to about 3L of flow
     - untill 30 seconds
 - Steady flow at about 3L untill 116 seconds
 - Shower is turned off
     - Takes about 4 seconds
-- No flow untill 186 seconds
+- No flow for rest of sample
     - The pump is behaving wierdly and takes a while to rebuild the pressure

-- Start of sample with 4L of flow
+### 20231101_1159_stable_shower_4L
+This sample was cought in a logging error, so the sample starts a bit different from other samples.
 - The shower is tuned to about 4L of flow
-    - Takes untill 225 seconds
+    - Takes untill 21 seconds
-- Steady flow at about 4L untill 315 seconds
+- Steady flow at about 4L untill 110 seconds
 - Shower is turned off
     - takes 6 seconds
 - Steady 0 flow for rest of sample
+    - The pump is behaving wierdly and takes a while to rebuild the pressure

 ### 20231101_1202_stable_shower_5L
 - No flow for 8 seconds